tlhutch/test-playbooks/docs/test_plans/testplan-3.1.0.md

 1. [x] Cache timeout respected for inventory updates.
 If we're within our timeout window, no additional updates should get spawned.
 1. [x] Cache timeout respected for project updates.
 If we're within our timeout window, we still get a "run" project update
-1. [x] Cache timeout respected when we have cache timeouts for both our inventory sources and project.
-Project should have a "run" update, inventory sources should not update.

 General acceptance criteria: